fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever Death Charmer deals combat damage to a creature, that creature's controller loses 2 life unless they pays {2}.
+Whenever Death Charmer deals combat damage to a creature, that creature's controller loses 2 life unless they pay {2}.

 **2 / 2**